DevChat/WeechatNotifier/README.md

 ##License

-    Copyright 2012 Lauri Härsilä where applicable (commits made by murgo, Lauri Härsilä or Unknown on this repository.
+    Copyright 2012 Lauri Hï¿½rsilï¿½ where applicable (commits made by murgo, Lauri Hï¿½rsilï¿½ or Unknown on this repository.
 I'm new to this github stuff).

     Licensed under the Apache License, Version 2.0, see LICENSE.